dotnet/docs-maui/docs/user-interface/controls/listview.md

 - The cell template changes frequently.
 - Testing reveals that the `RecycleElement` caching strategy results in a reduced execution speed.

 It's important to recognize the consequences of the `RetainElement` caching strategy when working with custom cells.
 Any cell initialization code will need to run for each cell creation, which may be multiple times per second.
-In this circumstance, layout techniques that were fine on a page, like using multiple nested `StackLayout` objects, become performance bottlenecks when they're set up and destroyed in real time as the user scrolls.
+In this circumstance, layout techniques that were fine on a page, like using multiple nested <xref:Microsoft.Maui.Controls.StackLayout> objects, become performance bottlenecks when they're set up and destroyed in real time as the user scrolls.

 ### Recycle elements